ahebrank/constant_contact/README.md

-# Constact Contact - Drupal 8
+# Constant Contact - Drupal 8

 __Note:__ This is a development version and the management of the dependencies hasn't been determined yet.
 If you'd like to see what it does, __try it in a local sandbox__.
 A number of things may change.